JakeBassett/mean-boilerplate/README.md

 ## Warning

 This is a VERY rough work in progress.
-The project structure, code, and documentation are not anywhere close to being complete or optimized.
+The project structure, code, and documentation are not complete or optimized.
 I am making this repo public in hopes that even in its rough state it may help someone get started with this flavor of tech stack.